 Apart from engineering, what have you always wanted to explore about?

 “I have always been interested in linguistics, in writing, in literature.
 I’m fascinated with the power of literature – every single power it assumes on every single person.
-I love how it makes me name every emotion I feel, how it makes the world new again, how it brings hope to life.”
+I love how it makes us name every emotion we feel, how it makes the world new again, how it brings hope.”

 Any advice on pulling though?

 “Hard work – just hard work.
-It balances everything, makes things possible.”
+It makes things possible.”

 Photo by RENE PASCUA